Food Premises & Food Handling Requirements

 Course Requirements

-- You must show up 15 minutes before the course starts
+- You must arrive at least 15 minutes before the course starts.

-- You will write the exam on the same day as the course
+- The exam will be written on the same day as the course.

 - You must bring photo ID.
-You will not be able to write the exam if you do not bring photo ID (Course books/manuals will be provided at the Course and are part of your enrolment cost)
+You cannot write the exam if you do not bring your photo ID.

 How to Register